wilson0x4d/appsettings2/README.md

 ## Conclusion

 If you made it this far, this library is probably what you were looking for.
 I'm certain there are other libraries which accomplish much of what I am attempting to accomplish here, but I wanted something I can directly support over the coming years.
 That, and the nearest equivalent to what I wanted fell out of active development nearly a decade ago and I just didn't feel comfortable adopting it for new work.

+## Contact

+You can reach me on [Discord](https://discordapp.com/users/307684202080501761) or [open an Issue on Github](https://github.com/wilson0x4d/appsettings2/issues/new/choose).